pcaston/OpenPeerPower.github.io/source/_integrations/sendgrid.markdown

   required: true
   type: string
 sender_name:
   description: The name of the sender.
-Defaults to "Home Assistant" if not set.
+Defaults to "Open Peer Power" if not set.
   required: false
   type: string
 recipient: